 Yes, you can paint over resin, especially if you’re thinking of creating images within the resin project for layering.

-A popular project you may have seen is teacup aquariums.
+Example: A popular project you may have seen is teacup aquariums.
 The finished piece looks like there’s an actual fish swimming inside the cup!
 In reality, the clear water is resin and the fish is painted using an intricate 3D layering technique called stereopsis or binocular vision.
 It’s basically an optical illusion that signals the brain to perceive more depth than there actually is.
 It takes a lot of patience and practice to achieve this hyper realistic look.

-Here’s a pro-tip for those of you who want to try it out: the secret to this project is in your patience between layers.
+Pro-tip: The secret to this project is in your patience between layers.
 The more layers you create, the more vivid your results will be!
 With that said, it’s critical to plan your project before you even start painting.

-A single piece can take several days, or even a few weeks, depending on your resin’s drying time and the number of layers you’re planning on painting.
+Note: A single piece can take several days, or even a few weeks, depending on your resin’s drying time and the number of layers you’re planning on painting.
 You can create very simple layered pieces, or intricate masterpieces; it’s a long process, but the results are worth it.

 Now, if you’re wondering whether you can just paint a whole layer of resin instead of mixing in colorant, the answer is also yes: but it would be MUCH easier if you just mixed in your colorant!